ab25cq/neo-c/README.md

 }
 ```

+user_finalize is for use to non-memory management routine at finalize.

-This is no memory leak
+This is no memory leak.

 # afterword